The Five Goals of Software Testing

 Tests must balance the written requirements, real-world technical limitations, and user expectations.
 Regardless of the development process being employed, there will be a lot of unwritten or implicit requirements.
 It is the job of the tester to keep all such requirements in mind while testing the software.
 A tester must also realize they are not a software user; they are part of the development team.
 Their personal opinions are but one of many considerations.
 Bias in a tester invariably leads to a bias in coverage.

 The end user’s viewpoint is vital to the software’s success, but it isn’t all that matters.
 If the needs of the administrators can’t be met, the software may not be deployable.
 If the needs of the support team aren’t satisfied, it may be unsupportable.
-If the conditions of marketing can’t be met, it may be unsellable.
+If the marketing conditions can’t be met, it may be unsellable.
 The programmers can’t be ignored; every defect must be prioritized concerning their time limits and technical constraints.

 Deterministic